-Derby is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Derby is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Derby who work in office and administrative support (15.58%), food service (6.92%), and sales jobs (6.43%).
+Unlike some cities, Derby isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Derby are a mix of both white- and blue-collar jobs.
+Overall, Derby is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Derby who work in office and administrative support (13.55%), healthcare (7.16%), and maintenance occupations (6.97%).

 Also of interest is that Derby has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Derby is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Derby who are college-educated is somewhat higher than the average US community of 21.84%: 26.55% of adults in Derby have at least a bachelor's degree.

-Derby is a somewhat ethnically-diverse city.
+Derby is an extremely ethnically-diverse city.
 The people who call Derby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Derby residents report their race to be White, followed by Black or African-American.
 Derby also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.50% of the city’s residents.
-Important ancestries of people in Derby include Irish, Polish, German, and English.
+People of Hispanic or Latino origin account for 25.35% of the city’s residents.
+Important ancestries of people in Derby include Irish, Polish, English, and German.

 The most common language spoken in Derby is English.
 Other important languages spoken here include Spanish and Polish.